-You don’t need to teach your new dog to fetch your slippers or catch a flying frisbee unless you want to, but all dogs should receive basic obedience training.
+You don’t need to teach your new dog to fetch your slippers or catch a flying frisbee unless you want to, but all dogs should understand basic dog commands.
+Any dog trainer will tell you that basic training is one of the first things that pet owners should focus on.

 Some dogs accept this training very readily and become minimally obedient within a month or two.
 Others, however, are more resistant to your efforts (or just have a difficult time learning the rules), which causes headaches for owners.